DiscoverThe Break-Up Diet

 Description

-Welcome to The Break Up Diet, your weekly dose of self-improvement, glow-ups, and everything breakups (yes, not just the romantic ones).
-Hosted by Yasmin and Ilma, we’re your no BS besties here to guide you through every type of breakup, whether it’s from a person, a toxic cycle, or even your old self.
+Welcome to The Break Up Diet, your weekly dose of self-improvement, glow-ups, and everything breakups (yes — not just the romantic ones).
+Hosted by Yaz, this is your no-BS bestie space, guiding you through every type of breakup — whether it’s from a person, a toxic cycle, or even your old self.

 We’re flipping the breakup narrative.

 No more heartbreak, just transformation.
 No more setbacks, only glow-ups.
-Breakups are the ultimate opportunity to level up, and we’re here to help you do exactly that.
-Whether it's navigating friendships, situationships, or even kicking bad habits (we see you, vaping!), we’ve got the raw, real talk to help you rebuild and thrive.
+Breakups are the ultimate opportunity to level up, and I’m here to help you do exactly that.
+Whether it’s navigating friendships, situationships, or even kicking bad habits (we see you, vaping!), expect raw, real talk designed to help you rebuild, refocus, and thrive.

 Social Media Accounts: